lazy-media/public/Authentik/Federation & Social Login/Discord Social Login Setup.md

 ### Original Documentation
 - [Authentik Docs](https://goauthentik.io/integrations/sources/discord/)

+### Explanation of Flow

+This flow allows the use of Discord Login with Authentik.
+This explains how to create a deny stage to display a message to users if they are not part of your Discord Server.
+This flow creation will allow Authentik to verify a user against your Discord Server based on Server ID and Role ID, Assign them to an Authentik Group, and Add the Discord Login to the Main Authentik Login Page.
+Authentik will handle user creation upon a user's first login.

 ## Group Creation
 - Login to Authentik Admin Panel
 - Navigate to Directory > Groups